scuzzydude/asimov/asimov.md

 Listen Rockets management, just for clarity: When someone has a life too good to be true, you don't trade him to Canada.
 Remember the part in this fable about choosing Houston because of the warm weather?
 Houston dodged a bullet with that one.
 What if *The Dream* had come back to Texas hooked on curling and wearing a *Rush* T-shirt?
 The inhumanity!

-There was no means to accomplish this, there is a salary cap in professional sports to promote competition, but let's considerable a hypothetical for a second.
+There was no means to accomplish this, there is a salary cap in professional sports to promote competition, but consider a hypothetical.
 How much money do you think the Rockets could have raised if they'd let the fans contribute to keeping Hakeem in Houston?
 I was thirty at the time, had two small children and a good job but also a lot of expenses.
 How much could I realistically contributed?
 I'd say a thousand dollars, easy.
 How many fans would have paid that much to keep their hero in town?
 50,000?
 For sure.
 100,000?
 Probably.
 More?
 Maybe not, but how many would have contributed something?
 Half a million?
 Almost certainly if we're counting the little *Dreams* and their piggy banks. \$100 million would have easily been raised, if it had been allowed.

 That value, whatever it could have been, still does not reflect Olajuwon's value to Houston.
 For me, as corny as it sounds, "Believe It," is what made a difference in my life.
 Because of *The Dream*, I do believe it.
 Seeing that faith transform into victory as a young man has influenced every aspect of my life.
 When I encounter a difficult engineering problem, my attitude is always "Somebody is going to figure this out, it might as well be me."
 Inspiration is evidence that the unbelievable can be believed.
 When a group of people value a shared inspiration, it's a multiplicative bonding effect, much stronger than any individual inspiration.
 That is the true value of genius.